 Setting up a location overseas can be daunting, especially if there is no promise of future business from that area.
 Staff augmentation can be used to contract workers that are familiar with the foreign location, which can assist with legal compliance as well as many other potential hurdles that come with operating in a new place.
-Additionally, there is no need to cover travelling costs for existing employees or to disrupt local operations.
+Additionally, there is no need to cover traveling costs for existing employees or to disrupt local operations.

 Retain Control over Projects